Things To Do After A Car Accident: Seeking Medical Attention

 If you miss appointments or create significant gaps in your care, you’ll cause suspicion amongst insurance companies and defense lawyers.

-Always Consult Your Auto Accident Attorney
+Always Consult Your Auto Accident Lawyer

 After you’ve reported the accident to your insurance company, be mindful of any return calls you receive.
 Don’t make any recorded or official statements or disclosures without first speaking to your lawyer.